evmar/retrowin32/HACKING.md

 ## Compile-time features matrix

-There are two build time toggles implemented as Rust "features":
+To choose the x86 emulation strategy, you must pick one of two Rust "features":

 - `x86-emu`: enable the x86 emulator
+- `x86-64`: generate x86-64 code

+There are one further build time toggle:

 - `sdl`: use sdl2 for graphics

 Web builds require `x86-emu` and no `sdl`.

-Native builds can either use `x86-emu` (for non-x86) or not (which requires native x86/Rosetta on Mac).
+Native builds can either use `x86-emu` (for non-x86) or `x86-64` (which requires native x86/Rosetta on Mac).
 Native builds without `sdl` are headless and crash if they run any exe with graphics calls.